You can clean your ears at home with a damp washcloth or over-the-counter drops. If your ears are impacted, a doctor can remove wax buildup.

 - hydrogen peroxide

 Place the specified number of drops into your ear, wait a certain amount of time, and then drain or rinse out your ear.
 Always follow the instructions on the package.
-Call your doctor if your symptoms continue after treatment.
+Contact a doctor if your symptoms continue after treatment.

 You may also choose to irrigate your ears using a syringe.
 In this process, you’ll gently rinse out the ear canal using water or a saline solution.
 This method is often more effective if you first use some type of wax softener 15 to 30 minutes before irrigating.